Historical audience records in series that marked eras from television to global streaming

 Television series stand out not only for their audience, but also for the genre and the awards they have won over time.

-Comedies, dramas, and awards like the Emmys determine the impact and quality of these productions in history.
+Comedies, dramas and recognitions such as the Emmys determine the impact and quality of these productions on history.

-This recognition underscores the cultural and nostalgic relevance of the series that marked different television eras.
+This recognition maintains the cultural and nostalgic relevance of the series that marked different television eras.

-Iconic comedies: Friends and its dominance in the 90s
+Emblematic comedies: Friends and their dominance in the 90s

 Friends was the most watched comedy during the 90s, with more than 30 million viewers per week and six consecutive years as the leading sitcom.